goji vegan hotel Rhodes

 Arriving at GOJI.

 This was one of our easiest vacations to plan – I didn’t spend any time searching for hotels, of course, and we found a direct flight (from Helsinki to Rhodes).
-We did all the bookings over 4 months prior to the trip and waited patiently.
+I did all the bookings over 4 months prior to the trip and waited patiently.

 Hotel Location & Getting There